jaclynrubly/eCommercepage/README.md

 # eCommercepage
-just have a little fun playing with JavaScript on a product page...
+just have a little fun playing with JavaScript on a product page.
+Practicing with swatches & the behavior of JavaScript for each selection made.